 Plugins can bring new functionality and features to your website, but the more plugins your website has, the more work it has to do to load.
 Poor or outdated plugins can slow down website performance drastically and don’t make your website load faster.

-This can be easily fixed by evaluating your current plugins and removing those that duplicate functionality, are out of date, or are no longer used.
+This can be easily fixed by evaluating your current plugins and removing those that duplicate functionality, are outdated, or are no longer used.

 In case you are running your store over the CMS platform (Like WordPress, Magento, Prestashop), make sure that the plugin you are using is up to date and compatible with the latest versions for obscure performance